 Daily Personal Cleansing

 River Devora taught me this technique.
-I’ve seen her do it countless times.
-She uses a cloth for it.
+I’ve seen them do it countless times.
+They use a cloth for it.
 I use my bare hands, and cleanse them last.

 This is an energetic cleansing that involves direct energy work, but can be done simply no matter what degree of experience you have.
 It’s like brushing your teeth – it’s a simple repeating task, not a great deed.
 Keeping up with it keeps a spirit or energy worker in good spiritual (and often physical) health.
 I do it as part of my overall collection of Basics now – Center, Ground/Crown, Cleanse, Re-Shield.